 A universal primary is a contest in the Primary Election in which all candidates have the same party affiliation, but will not see opposition during the General Election.
 During a universal primary, all qualified electors may vote regardless of their party affiliation.

-Voters may also see non-partisan races including judicial candidates and candidates for school board depending on their jurisdiction.
+Voters may also see non-partisan races including judicial candidates and candidates for school board.

 Important Dates & Deadlines